St. Susanna Church (Dedham, Massachusetts): 21st century

+Nativity scene controversy

 The parish garnered the attention of national media during Advent 2018 when the Nativity scene outside of the church showed the Baby Jesus in a cage and the three wise men separated from the others by a fence labeled "deportation."
 The scene was a statement on the Trump administration family separation policy and on the condition of refugees more generally.